bicycle-codes/identity/README.md

 ## API

-See [bicycle-codes/identity](...) for complete API docs.
+See [bicycle-codes/identity](https://bicycle-codes.github.io/identity/) for complete API docs.

 ### create
-Use this factory function, not the constructor, because we use async code.
+Use this factory function, not the constructor, because it is async.

+By default this will use indexedDB with the keys `encryption-key` and `signing-key`.
+Pass in the options `encryptionKeyName` and `signingKeyName` to change these.

 ```ts
 class Identity {